-There have been no material changes with respect to the Company's legal proceedings from those disclosed in the "Legal Proceedings" section of the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2017.
+From time to time, the Company is involved in, or subject to, legal and regulatory claims, proceedings, demands or actions arising in the ordinary course of business.
+There have been no material changes with respect to such matters from the disclosure included in the "Legal Proceedings" section of the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2017.